 Dental caries, known as cavities or tooth decay, is the number one infectious disease of children.
-It is not uncommon for children to develop dental decay, especially when primary teeth, also known as baby teeth, are smaller, thinner, less dense or calcified, and children’s diets are high in carbohydrates and sugars.
-If your child should have a small cavity or even an infected tooth, Dr. Espinosa will provide the upmost in quality restorative treatment to maintain the form and function of the mouth.
+It is not uncommon for children to develop dental decay, especially when we consider that primary teeth, also known as baby teeth, are smaller, thinner, less dense or calcified, and children’s diets are high in carbohydrates and sugars.
+If your child should have a small cavity or even an infected tooth, Dr. Espinosa and Dr. DeSimini will provide the upmost in quality restorative treatment to maintain the form and function of the mouth.

 Restorative Pediatric Dental Services

 - Composite restorations: also known as tooth colored fillings, this is a material that can restore teeth esthetically after infection or trauma

 - Full coverage crowns: stainless steel or porcelain crowns are used to restore teeth after nerve treatment or trauma, and to restore large cavities

 - Pulpotomies/Pulpectomies: root canal treatments on primary teeth when the cavity extends to the nerve of the tooth.
 This helps to maintain the integrity of the tooth until the tooth is lost naturally